hl-tang/JPBC-BBS04/README.md

 # JPBC-BBS04
 Using JPBC(Java Pairing-Based Cryptography Library) to implement pairing-based cryptography algorithm like BBS04 group signature.
 And I proposed a modification of batch verification to the original BBS04.

+If there exists formula displaying mistakes, check the pdf of README also.

 ## How to use JPBC